Indus (constellation): Features

-Indus lacks stars of the top 100 in brightness viewed from the solar system (apparent magnitude).
-Two of its stars rank of third magnitude and three of fourth magnitude.
+Indus lacks stars among the sky's brightest 100 stars in apparent magnitude.
+Its brightest stars are two of third magnitude and three of fourth magnitude.

+Bright stars

 Alpha Indi, its brightest, is an orange giant of magnitude 3.1, 101 light-years away.
 Beta Indi is an orange giant of magnitude 3.7, 600 light-years distant.
 Delta Indi is a white star of magnitude 4.4, 185 light-years from Earth.
 The three form a near-perfect right-angled triangle, such that Beta marks the right angle and is in the south-east.

 Epsilon Indi is one of the closest stars to Earth, approximately 11.8 light years away.
 It is an orange dwarf of magnitude 4.7, meaning that the yellow dwarf Sun is slightly hotter and larger.
 The system has been discovered to contain a pair of binary brown dwarfs, and has long been a prime candidate in SETI studies.
 This star has the third-highest proper motion of all visible to the unaided eye, as ranks behind Groombridge 1830 and 61 Cygni, and the ninth-highest overall.
 This will move the star into Tucana around 2640.
 It figures directly between Alpha and Beta.

 Indus is home to one bright binary star.
 Theta Indi is a binary star divisible in small amateur telescopes, 97 light-years from Earth.
 Its primary is a white star of magnitude 4.5 and its secondary is a white star of magnitude 7.0.
 It figures close to the hypotenuse of the right-angled triangle of Alpha, Beta and Delta, the three brightest stars of Indus.

+Variable stars

 T Indi is the only bright variable star in Indus.
 It is a semi-regular, deeply coloured red giant with a period of 11 months, 1900 light-years away.
 Its minimum magnitude is 7 and its maximum: 5.

-Galaxies include NGC 7090 and NGC 7049.